gobolinux/Documentation/README.md

 ## Note to Contributors

-Our documentation (everything within `content/*`) will be generously licensed under the CC BY-SA 3.0.
+Our documentation (everything within `content/`) is generously licensed under the CC BY-SA 3.0.

 The rest of the project is licensed under the MIT License.